verhovsky/books-futures-explained/src/0_background_information.md

 We're keeping this super simple, and you might wonder what's the difference between this approach and the one using OS threads an passing in the callbacks to the OS threads directly.

 The difference is that the callbacks are run on the same thread using this example.
-The OS threads we create are basically just used as timers.
+The OS threads we create are basically just used as timers but could represent any kind of resource that we'll have to wait for.

 ## From callbacks to promises